- Mission of the University

 - assistance in replacing lost or stolen important travel documents including passports

 - multilingual language services in emergency situations

 - coordination centers and phone numbers throughout the world

 The Multicultural Academic Opportunities Program (MAOP), founded in 1993 is an academic success community founded upon the principles of self-efficacy, mentoring, and peer support.
 Central to the goal of MAOP is the promotion of diversification within the student body of Virginia Tech.
-Through partnerships with various academic colleges and departments at Virginia Tech, other colleges and universities, governmental entities, and various organizations, MAOP participants are supported with academic guidance, financial support and emotional support.
+Through partnerships with various academic colleges and departments at Virginia Tech, other colleges and universities, governmental entities, and various organizations, MAOP participants are supported with academic guidance, social and emotional support, and financial support.

-The MAOP community is open to all students who demonstrate a clear commitment ot the pursuit of academice excellence and are interested in the promotion of diversity in an ever global community.
+The MAOP community is open to all students who demonstrate a clear commitment to the pursuit of academic excellence and are interested in the promotion of diversity in an ever global community.
 MAOP provides opportunities for both undergraduate and graduate students through scholarships, tuition/assistantship support, academic workshops, and undergraduate research opportunities.

 All vehicles, including motorcycles and scooters, parked on the Virginia Tech campus must be registered with the Parking Services Office and must display a university parking permit.
-Semester, summer, and daily parking permits are available and an appropriate fee is charged for each permit.
+Yearly, semester, summer, and daily parking permits are available and an appropriate fee is charged for each permit.
 Visitors are required to display a visitor permit, which is available at the Virginia Tech Visitor Information Center.
-For more information about parking or to request a parking regulations handbook, visit www.parking.vt.edu, or call 540-231-3200.
+For more information about parking or to request a parking regulations handbook, visit www.parking.vt.edu or call (540) 231-3200.